 The Lewis and Clark National Historic Trail runs through eleven states and crosses hundreds of communities, large and small.
-Cities, towns, counties and tribal communities along the length of the trail are invited to participate in the Lewis and Clark National Historic Trail Community Program.
+Cities, towns, counties and tribal communities along the length of the trail are invited to participate in the Lewis and Clark National Historic Trail Sustainable Community Partnership Program.

 The program is designed to assist communities with economic development through tourism while engaging residents to see the Trail as a resource and an asset.